The massive feat of launching a membership site is behind you (so congrats!).

 GOAL: Pick a theme for your members area.

-Unless you’re truly running a “course” that has a certification element in an academic setting, you can brand your membership site with a theme that can set you apart and make it way more fun for students.
+Unless you’re truly running a course in an academic setting, such as creating a certification program, you can brand your membership site with a theme that can set you apart and make it way more fun for students.

 Your membership area can be anything from a “Studio” where artists come to get inspired, to a “Dojo” where sales executives can come to get trained on sales.

-The theme you pick influences everything from how you name your lessons, what kind of points people can earn (from paint brushes to karate chops).
+The LMS theme you pick influences everything from how you name your lessons, what kind of points people can earn (from paintbrushes to karate chops).

 6. I’m making progress!

 GOAL: Use progress tracking, individual follow up, and bonus unlocking to motivate participants.

 Gamification theory shows us that people need to accumulate “wins” early and often to keep them motivated on their learning journeys.
 That’s where progress tracking, and showing how far a student has come can keep them going longer.